 Why You Will Love This Brie Mac And Cheese

 - It whips up super quickly.
-This brie mac and cheese literally takes 10 minutes to make!
+This mac and cheese with brie literally takes 10 minutes to make!
 As fast as you can boil your pasta water (usually 7-8 minutes depending on brand) is as fast as this meal is ready!
 While the pasta is boiling, you make the cheese sauce and then toss together into creamy perfection!

 - Perfect for new cooks.
 If you are new to cooking and want something that sounds fancy but is super easy, this is the recipe for you!
 It is truly hard to fail when making this tasty pasta.